hyperledger-labs/splice/cluster/README.md

 | `GCP_CLUSTER_BASENAME`        | Base of the cluster within the cloud project.
 Used to compute the cluster's full name and DNS name.                   |
 | `GCP_REPO_NAME`           | Google Cloud Project/Name of the image repository used to manage project container images. |

+`cncluster` also has basic autocompletion for bash.
+To install that, add a line: `source <this script>` to your ~/.bashrc

 ### DevNet and TestNet

 The DevNet cluster is updated every day with the latest code from